Vladimir Lert

-Vladimir Lert is a USA & Ukraine-based filmmaker, screenwriter, art director and producer.
+Vladimir Lert is a Latvian filmmaker, screenwriter, and producer.

 Biography

-Lert studied direction and acting simultaneously, the former at Brooks Institute in Santa Barbara, California and the latter at the International Actors’ School in Los Angeles founded by Alexander Kuznetsov.
+Lert studied direction and acting simultaneously, the former at Brooks Institute in Santa Barbara, California, and the latter at the International Actors' School in Los Angeles founded by Alexander Kuznetsov.
 After completing his studies in 2006, he traveled to Kiev, Ukraine, where he filmed a number of small budget films and participated in the Kiev Film Festival.

-Lert began his career in Hollywood as an assistant producer, while also working as an alternate actor in several films.
+Lert began his career in Hollywood as an assistant producer, while also working as an actor in several films.
 He shot the film "Rejection", released in 2011.

 In 2016, he wrote the screenplay for and directed St. Valentine's Night.
-The script underwent significant improvisation all through the filming.
+The script underwent significant improvisation during filming.